uruba/FinanCalc/readme.md

 * ~~time functions for determining the exact dates of events pertaining to calculated instruments~~ (implemented via a TimeSpan object and appropriate getter methods in applicable classes)
 * an extension for generating user controls, with appropriate binding (most likely as a separate project with a dependency)
 * ability to create unpopulated calculator objects (which can then be populated via setters), obviating the need to pass in all the data via constructor and providing more flexibility
+* support for various date count conventions (this has been in consideration from the jump but it has not been implemented yet)

 >**Please bear in mind that this is an ALPHA version containing incomplete features.
 The codebase is prone to drastic changes during its way out of the alpha stage.**